 No-one sets out to hold ineffective meetings.
 Most meeting owners have the very best intentions, for example:

-- In an effort to cover everything on the agenda, the meeting is extended.
+In an effort to cover everything on the agenda, the meeting is extended.
 Tired and hungry, attendees lose focus.
-They become distracted, wondering how late they’ll need to work to catch up.
+They become distracted, wondering how late they’ll need to work to catch up - and productivity is already lost.

 It doesn’t need to be like this.